18F/myusa-ux/research/usability/sprint22_research-plan.md

 Prioritize what to fix | What problems are most severe?

 ## Background
-We haven't done any testing of the account creation side of MyUSA.
+We haven't done any testing of the account management side of MyUSA.

 ### Metrics